u1-liquid/openpollslack-i18n/README.md

 # About this fork

-I have make some change to make it more customizable such as
+I have make some change to make it more customizable such as:
 - Allow choices add by others
 - True Anonymous Vote (Poller can't see users votes if this mode is ON) : Default ON
 - Customizeable UI (Order, Show/Hide Element you don't want to make it cleaner)